Specific versus Nonspecific Solvent Interactions of a Biomolecule in Water: Theoretical Methods

-The Auger spectra were calculated in the following way.
-We first evaluated the onsets of the spectra within the MOM method with correlated wavefunctions and then we modeled the higher transitions with a simpler \textit{ab initio} approach based on the complete active space configuration interaction (CAS-CI) wavefunction expansion.
-The onset of the Auger spectrum was calculated as a difference between the core-ionized and double-valence-ionized electronic energies calculated at the MP2 level with the cc-pCVTZ basis set for N and C atoms and the cc-pVTZ basis set for H atoms.
-The calculations of the energies for modeling the Auger spectrum were only performed on a single geometry optimized at the MP2/cc-pVTZ level using the Q-Chem software (version 4.3)~\mbox{\cite{Shao:MP113:184}}.
+The onset of the Auger-electron spectra was calculated as the difference between the core-ionized and double-valence-ionized electronic energies calculated at the MP2 level with the cc-pCVTZ basis set for N and C atoms and the cc-pVTZ basis set for H atoms.
+The core-ionized states were described with the MOM method.
+The solvation was described by the nonequilibrium PCM model.
+The Auger spectra were modeled by two different approaches for a single geometry optimized at the MP2/cc-pVTZ level.
+In the first approach, we evaluated the onsets of the spectra within the MOM method with correlated wavefunctions, and then we modeled the higher transitions with a simpler \textit{ab initio} approach based on the complete active space configuration interaction (CAS-CI) wavefunction expansion.
 The Auger intensities were estimated within the qualitative approximate scheme based on the Mulliken population analysis~\cite{Mitani:2003}.
 In this method, relative transition rates are approximated using atomic populations of valence orbitals of particular final states on core-ionized atoms.
 The valence orbitals are constructed by the CAS-CI method and the cc-pVTZ-f basis on the neutral-ground-state wavefunction.
 The kinetic energies of the Auger electrons $E_i$ were evaluated as